-That is the entire process of winterizing, and if you still are not sure about the process, then you may seek professional assistance.
-Otherwise, this is the complete guideline to winterizing your hot tub.
+That is the entire process of winterizing, and if you still are not sure about the process, then you may seek professional help.
+Otherwise, this is the complete guideline for winterizing your hot tub.

 If you have questions, we’d love to hear from you in the comments below.
 Also, look below for links to other fun articles about ALL things DESIGN.